 - Students who choose to take college level classes as part of their high school diploma will pay standard tuition and fees.
 Financial assistance may be available - ask your advisor.

-By 2019, two-thirds of all new jobs in Washington State will require at least one year of college.
-The high school completion program also prepares students to transition into further training and education for career advancement.
-Graduates will meet the high school completion requirement for federal financial aid (FAFSA).
+At this time, two-thirds of all new jobs in Washington State require a high school diploma and/or at least one year of college.
+The online high school completion program prepares students to transition into further training and education for career advancement.
+Graduates will meet the high school completion requirement for Federal Financial Aid (FAFSA).